meng3540/-Parallel-Project-Mikaeel-Joshua-Hudson/WorkFlow/README.md

-NOTE: links may not work, each source is chronologically provided at the bottom of this document
+NOTE: each source is chronologically provided at the bottom of this document

 SD card Preparation
 1. Download Jetpack 6.1 (Source 1) : SD Card Image Method -> Download Jetson Orin Super Developer kit